Raise your hand if you can quote at least half the lines from the movie Elf by heart. It might be a generational thing, I know.

-- 1/2 cup grade B maple syrup
+- 1/2 cup pure maple syrup

 - 1/2 cup heavy cream

-- 2 large eggs
+- 3 large eggs

-Preheat the oven to 375 degrees F.
+- Preheat the oven to 375 degrees F.

-Bring a pot of salted water to a boil and cook the spaghetti until al dente.
+- Bring a pot of salted water to a boil and cook the spaghetti until al dente.
 Drain and reserve.